-Choose whole wheat bread instead of white.
+- Choose whole-wheat bread instead of white.
 Whole grains are loaded with nutrients and fiber, while their refined counterparts are lacking.
 To make sure your bread is whole wheat, check the label.
 The first ingredient should be whole wheat, not just wheat flour.
 If your child is used to the refined version, try switching to a hybrid variety first, which contains some whole grains mixed with refined flour.

-Don't skip fruits and vegetables.
-Many kids are partial to fruits, but vegetables are important too.
-Include peanut butter or ranch dressing as a dip for carrots, celery, or cherry tomatoes.
+- Don't skip fruits and vegetables.
+Many kids are partial to fruits, but vegetables are important, too.
+Include peanut butter or ranch dressing as a dip for carrots, celery or cherry tomatoes.
 Add finely minced kale and zucchini to soups or stews, where it may sneak past your detective.
 For fruit, fresh is best.
 If you must use canned (it may be time-saving and cheaper), make sure it is preserved in fruit juice, not syrup.

 - Include protein for sustained energy.
-Besides lean meats, good protein sources include nuts, cheese, and beans.
-Some easy-to-pack examples include cheese cubes, almond butter (like peanut butter, but made with almonds instead), trail mix, hummus, and mock-meat deli slices (found in the natural foods section of your local grocery).
+Besides lean meats, good protein sources include nuts, cheese and beans.
+Some easy-to-pack examples include cheese cubes, almond butter (like peanut butter, but made with almonds instead), trail mix, hummus and mock-meat deli slices (found in the natural foods section of your local grocery).

 - Add calcium.
-Include milk money or pack calcium-enriched orange juice, soymilk, or rice milk.
+Include milk money or pack calcium-enriched orange juice, soymilk or rice milk.

 Make it Delicious

-Even if you did pack a cottage-cheese-stuffed bell pepper and a bran muffin, that doesn't necessarily mean that it made its way to your child's tummy.
+Even if you did pack a cottage-cheese-stuffed bell pepper and a bran muffin, that doesn't mean it made its way to your child's tummy.
 This lunch might please your palate, but younger taste buds aren't generally so adventurous.
 And if they don't like it, they probably won't eat it—especially if you're not around.
 The best way to ensure that lunch ends up where it should is to recruit some help when packing it.
 Research shows kids enjoy food more if they've helped in its preparation.
 Besides letting them chop and bag, there are many ways to get them involved:

-Let your child choose what to pack.
-If you're afraid to let her choose what goes in the box for fear it will consist entirely of junk food, then let her choose between a few different approved items.
+- Let your child choose what to pack.
+If you're afraid to let her choose what goes in the box for fear it will consist entirely of junk food, let her choose between a few different approved items.

-Don't overlook last-night';s dinner.
+- Don't overlook last night's dinner.
 Did your child really love the veggie pizza you had for dinner last night?
 Leftovers save time and make a great lunch.

-Respect individual tastes.
+- Respect individual tastes.
 If you're packing for multiple children, keep in mind that what works for one may not work for another.

-Take the work out of lunch.
-Some schools give kids as little as 20 minutes to eat lunch, so peel, chop, seed, and spread in advance.
-They';ll be more likely to eat that juicy orange if it's already peeled.
+- Take the work out of lunch.
+Some schools give kids as little as 20 minutes to eat lunch, so peel, chop, seed and spread in advance.
+They'll be more likely to eat that juicy orange if it's already peeled.